xtuple/xtuple-vagrant/README.md

     host $ cat 'xtVboxMemory = "2048"' > xtlocal.rb

 One common case is configuring a second or third VM running on a single host.
 This is easy to do.
-You must overrride the network address of the VM and the network ports that the host forwards to the VM.
+You must override the network address of the VM and the network ports that the host forwards to the VM.
 To assign these ports manually, change the `xtlocal.rb` file to look like this:

     xtHostAddr      = "192.168.33.11"
     xtHostAppPort   = 8444